geoah/notorm/readme.txt

 NotORM is a PHP library for simple working with data in the database.
 The most interesting feature is a very easy work with table relationships.
 The overall performance is also very important and NotORM can actually run faster than a native driver.

+NotORM Entity - added Entity and EntityMapper.
+In this branch NotORM can work with entities.
+For more information visit https://github.com/lichtner/notorm/wiki/NotORM-Entity

 Requirements:
 PHP 5.1+
 any database supported by PDO (tested with MySQL, SQLite, PostgreSQL, MS SQL, Oracle)